-The Advisor may at its option purchase Shares offered hereby at the public offering price, in which case it would expect to hold such Shares as shareholders for investment and not for distribution.
+The Advisor and its Affiliates may at their option purchase Shares offered hereby at the public offering price, in which case it would expect to hold such Shares as shareholders for investment and not for distribution.
 Shares purchased by the Advisor or its Affiliates shall not be entitled to vote on any matter presented to the shareholders for a vote.
 No selling commissions will be payable by the Company in connection with any Shares purchased by the Advisor.

-Payment for Shares should be made by check payable to "Wells Real Estate Investment Trust, Inc. Subscriptions will be effective only upon acceptance by the Company, and the Company reserves the right to reject any subscription in whole or in part.
+Payment for Shares should be made by check payable to "NationsBank, N.A., as Escrow Agent" Subscriptions will be effective only upon acceptance by the Company, and the Company reserves the right to reject any subscription in whole or in part.
 In no event may a subscription for Shares be accepted until at least five business days after the date the subscriber receives this Prospectus.
 Each subscriber will receive a confirmation of his purchase.
 Except for purchase pursuant to the Reinvestment Plan, all accepted subscriptions will be for whole Shares and for not less than 100 Shares (\$1,000).
 See "Investor Suitability Standards."
 Except in Maine, Minnesota and Washington, investors who have satisfied the minimum purchase requirement and have purchased units in Prior Wells Public Programs may purchase less than the minimum number of Shares discussed above, provided that such investors purchase a minimum of 2.5 Shares (\$25).
 After investors have satisfied the minimum purchase requirement, minimum additional purchases must be in increments of at least 2.5 Shares (\$25), except for purchases pursuant to the Reinvestment Plan.

-Subscription proceeds will be placed in an interest-bearing account with NationsBank, N.A. (the "Escrow Agent") until such subscriptions aggregating at least \$1,250,000 (exclusive of any subscriptions for

-Shares by the Advisor or its Affiliates) have been received and accepted by the Advisor (the "Minimum Offering").
+Subscription proceeds will be placed in interest-bearing accounts with the Escrow Agent by noon of the business day after the proceeds are received by the Company until such subscriptions aggregating at least \$1,250,000 (exclusive of any subscriptions for Shares by the Advisor or its Affiliates) have been received and accepted by the Advisor (the "Minimum Offering").
 Any Shares purchased by the Advisor or its Affiliates will not be counted in calculating the Minimum Offering.
-Subscription proceeds held in the escrow account will be invested in obligations of, or obligations guaranteed by, the United States government or bank money-market accounts or certificates of deposit of national or state banks that have deposits insured by the Federal Deposit Insurance Corporation (including certificates of deposit of any bank acting as depository or custodian for any such funds), as directed by the Advisor.
+Subscription proceeds held in the escrow accounts will be invested in obligations of, or obligations guaranteed by, the United States government or bank money-market accounts or certificates of deposit of national or state banks that have deposits insured by the Federal Deposit Insurance Corporation (including certificates of deposit of any bank acting as depository or custodian for any such funds), as directed by the Advisor.
 Subscribers may not withdraw funds from the escrow account.